setavenger/blindbitd/README.md

 The daemon requires a config toml file `blindbit.toml` to be present in its datadir.
 The socket to the daemon is created in `<datadir/run/blindbit.socket>`.
 The path to the socket has to be passed to `blindbit-cli` in order to access the daemon.
 The default path for blindbitd is `~/.blindbitd`.
-For both programs the default path forthe socket is set to `~/.blindbitd/run/blindbit.socket`.
+For both programs the default path for the socket is set to `~/.blindbitd/run/blindbit.socket`.

 You can then run with: